evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/relay.md

   // get, post, put, delete, ...
   method: string;

-  // regex that matches the didcomm message type or one decorator key
+  // regex that matches the DIDComm message type or one decorator key
   match: string;
 }
 ```